 At oral exams, the lecturer as well as the internal/external examiner is required to attend the exams onsite.
 The study administrators will contact you in order to arrange the practical parts of the exam, e.g., in relation to catering, rooms, exam order, etc.

-Remember that all marks must be entered the same day as the oral exam is held.
+Remember that all grades must be entered the same day as the oral exam is held.
 See more about marking here.

 When a student's assignment is rejected due to failure to comply with formalities (in the course description or on the study portal/in the general guidelines for written assignments), the student must receive a written formal decision from a case officer in BSS Studies with a description of the reasons for the rejection of the assignment and a guide on how to appeal the decision.